 The goal of the Advisory Council is to bring together individuals with a passion for our mission and expertise from which The Mountaineers could benefit.
 The Advisory Council gathers twice a year to listen and learn about high-level issues within The Mountaineers so that they may provide out-of-the-box strategic advice.
-The Advisory Council will help to define, discuss, and give recommendations on ways in which The Mountaineers can further our vision and strategic plan.
+The Advisory Council helps to define, discuss, and give recommendations on ways in which The Mountaineers can further our vision and strategic plan.
 The Council presents an opportunity to engage, educate and create future leaders, ambassadors and advocates for The Mountaineers.

 Bill Ashby joined the Mountaineers in January 2008, and since then he has participated in the Navigation, MOFA, Alpine Scrambling, Sea Kayaking and Sailing courses.
 He is currently a student in the Basic Climbing Course.
 While not enjoying the Pacific Northwest outdoors on hikes, scrambles, climbs, paddles, and sails, Bill spends his workdays as an operations executive for customer-centric, global-service companies.